anne-glerum/anne-glerum.github.io/index.md

 Sediment-hosted zinc-lead deposits
 ----------------------------------
 At the moment, I am trying to pinpoint what geodynamic conditions make the formation of giant sediment-hosted metal deposits possible ([see here for the first article](https://doi.org/10.5194/se-15-921-2024)).
-The biggest source of lead and zinc, clastic-dominated mineral deposits in rifts and rifted margins are crucial for future societies and the energy transition.
+The biggest source of zinc and lead globally, clastic-dominated mineral deposits in rifts and rifted margins are crucial for future societies and the energy transition.

 East African Rift System
 ------------------------